MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 The responsive ads shown to users appear identical to expanded text ads i.e., up to 3 headlines (title parts via expanded text ads) and 2 descriptions (text parts via expanded text ads).
 Two headlines and one description will always be shown in the ad.
 However, depending on the screen size, your ad may show without the third headline or second description.

 When you create responsive search ads the [Description](#description) and [Headline](#headline) lists are stored as text assets that can be shared by any responsive search ad within the account.
-For example if "Seamless Integration" is a text asset, you will observe that it has the same asset identifier across all ads that link to "Seamless Integration" in the same Bing Ads account.
+For example if "Seamless Integration" is a text asset, you will observe that it has the same asset identifier across all ads that link to "Seamless Integration" in the same Microsoft Advertising account.
 After you upload a text asset the result file will include the asset identifier e.g., `""id:""123`, whether the asset is new or already existed in the account's asset library.

-Currently Bing Ads does not support deletion of account assets.
+Currently Microsoft Advertising does not support deletion of account assets.
 Even after you delete all ads that use (are linked to) "Seamless Integration", the text asset will remain in your account with a unique system identifier.
-The next time you use the text asset e.g., "Seamless Integration" in an ad, it will retain the original Bing Ads system identifier.
+The next time you use the text asset e.g., "Seamless Integration" in an ad, it will retain the original Microsoft Advertising system identifier.

 You can download all *Responsive Search Ad* records in the account by including the [DownloadEntity](downloadentity.md) value of *ResponsiveSearchAds* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).